A Simple Measure of Robustness for External Validity under Covariate Shifts: A robustness metric for covariate shifts

-The parameter of interest for the policy-maker is the $ATE := \mathbb{E}[Y_1 - Y_0]$.
-The Conditional Average Treatment Effect (CATE) defined by $\tau(x) := CATE(x) = \mathbb{E}[Y_1 - Y_0|X=x]$ captures how the average treatment effect changes across sub-populations with covariate value $X =x$.
-Under unconfounded-ness (Assumption \ref{ass:Unconfoundedness} i) below), $\tau(x)$ is nonparametrically identified\footnote{If the CATE only partially identified, like in the case on non-compliance based on unobservables, it is possible to follow a bounding approach for my robustness procedure.
-I leave this interesting case for future research.} by $\mathbb{E}[Y|D=1,X=x] - \mathbb{E}[Y|D=0,X=x]$ in the quasi-experiment \citep{imbens2015causal}.
+The policy-maker's parameter of interest is the $ATE := \mathbb{E}[Y_1 - Y_0]$.
+The CATE, defined by $\tau(x) := CATE(x) = \mathbb{E}[Y_1 - Y_0|X=x]$, captures how average effects change across sub-populations with covariate value $X =x$.
+Under Assumption \ref{ass:Unconfoundedness} i), $\tau_{F_X}(x)$ is nonparametrically identified by the difference between $\gamma_1(X) := \mathbb{E}[Y|D=1,X=x]$ and $\gamma_0(X) = \mathbb{E}[Y|D=0,X=x]$ using data from the experiment \citep{imbens2015causal}.\footnote{If the CATE only partially identified, like in the case of non-compliance based on unobservables, it is possible to follow a bounding approach for my robustness procedure.
+This approach is sketched in \citet{spini_robustness} but I leave the details for future research.} ATE is obtained by averaging $\tau(x)$ with weights proportional to $F_X$.
+We can write the map sending $F_X$ to its corresponding ATE as: